msg-systems/holmes-extractor/README.md

   in which case the score is set to this number of points.
   - The activation score is increased by a configurable number of points ('relation_score': default: 30) at each word that is at the head of a match against a two-word phraselet.
+  - Where either type of phraselet match involves embedding-based matching, the resulting inexactitude is captured by multiplying the activation score increase with the value of the `Match.overall_similarity_measure` quotient that was returned for the phraselet match.
   - When the same word was involved in matches against more than one two-word phraselets, this implies that a structure involving three or more words has been matched.
 For each such overlap, the activation score as it stands after the increases for the individual matches is multiplied by a configurable factor